 - Look at the transits of Saturn in general.

 This technique requires an astrologer to move from the outside to the inside of the universe so that we can first see how the overall context of the transits of the slower moving planets is working out.
-Then we can add in the transits of the inner planets as it is easier to pinpoint their meaning that way.

 The transits of the outer planets have an influence that lasts for a long time as they are activated before the actual aspect and there are also other things to take into consideration.
 Often an outer planet will transit our natal planet or sensitive point when it is direct and will then retrograde backwards before turning direct again and going back over the same natal planet or sensitive point for a second time as part of one cycle.
 This can happen three times also.
 That is where the term Karma came to be...it was coined from astrology....3 times.

 As a general rule in astrology, what will come to pass as a result of the transit happens at the first part of the cycle as this is when the planet first touches or passes over the natal planet or sensitive point.
 If there is a conflict or a climax to the cycle then it usually happens in the middle as this is the time when the transiting planet moves back over the original natal planet or sensitive point, which is the retrograde period.
 The resolution of the issue will then happen when the planet goes direct again and moves over the natal planet or point for the last time in that cycle.